NSO-developer/nso-docker/README.md

 They require the same variables to be set as their corresponding build target described above.

 # GitLab CI runner

 **NOTE**: Using a Gitlab CI runner as described in this section has different security implications than what is normally associated with using containers for CI.
 See the Security sub-heading.

 In order to build the CI pipeline as defined for this repository you need GitLab and a GitLab CI runner.
 It is possible to use the free and public gitlab.com in order to host the code but you have to provide your own Gitlab CI runner.
-While you have access to CI runners simply by using gitlab.com to host your code, their capabilities don't match what is needed in order to build this project.
+While you have access to CI runners simply by using gitlab.com to host your code, their capabilities don&rsquo;t match what is needed in order to build this project.
 Fortunately, Gitlab as a product makes it very simple to connect your own CI runner to any Gitlab instance, including the public gitlab.com one.

 1. Get a VM or a physical machine to run your CI runner.
 2. Install Debian on said machine.